 Finding Local Events

-Timeout Chicago and The Local Tourist are awesome to see whats going on in Chicago, I find the reviews to be pretty spot on as to what actually expect at the event.
+Timeout Chicago and Choose Chicago websites are awesome to see whats going on in Chicago, I find the reviews on Timeout to be pretty spot on as to what actually expect at the event.
 During Chicago in the summer there is always a street fest, live music or some sort of activity to check out.

 Things to Do